Tuesday, 13 June 2006

 Ascent 430 m, descent 297 m

-Got up at 6:30 and left at 7.
+We got up at 6:30 am and left at 7.
 It has not taken us long to get into a strict pattern of early starts.
 The alternative is too painful.
 Our muesli was improved by the rest of the big black luscious stolen cherries from yesterday.

-Returning to the village square, we set off on the D124, climbing through vines to Saint-Mard-de-Vaux, the last of the three towns on the wine circuit of the valley.
+Returning to the village square, we set off on the D124, climbing through vines to St-Mard-de-Vaux, the last of the three towns on the wine circuit of the valley.

 We passed perching stone houses, a church and an auberge (now defunct) without seeing a soul and continued up steeply into a forest, feeling somewhat weak in the leg.
 Walking along the old railway line had made us soft.